-Susceptibility weighted imaging (SWI) is an MRI sequence which is particularly sensitive to compounds which distort the local magnetic field and as such make it useful in detecting blood products, calcium etc.
+Susceptibility weighted imaging (SWI) is an MRI sequence that is particularly sensitive to compounds which distort the local magnetic field and as such make it useful in detecting blood products, calcium, etc.

-SWI is a 3D high-spatial resolution fully velocity corrected gradient echo MRI sequence 1-3.
-Compounds which have paramagnetic, diamagnetic and ferromagnetic properties all interact with the local magnetic field distorting it and thus altering the phase of local tissue which turn results in loss of signal 2.
+SWI is a 3D high-spatial-resolution fully velocity corrected gradient-echo MRI sequence 1-3.
+Compounds that have paramagnetic, diamagnetic, and ferromagnetic properties all interact with the local magnetic field distorting it and thus altering the phase of local tissue which, in turn, results in loss of signal 2.

-Paramagnetic compounds include deoxyhaemoglobin, ferritin and hemosiderin 1.
+Paramagnetic compounds include deoxyhemoglobin, ferritin and hemosiderin 1.

 Diamagnetic compounds include bone minerals and dystrophic calcifications 1.

-Following acquisition post processing takes place which includes application of a phase map to accentuate the directly observed signal loss 2.
+Following the acquisition, post-processing takes place which includes the application of a phase map to accentuate the directly observed signal loss 2.